What’s cooking in the Berkshires? Lots, from my vantage point.

 Salt and pepper, for seasoning

 Season brisket heavily on both sides with salt and pepper.

 In a large roasting pan, preheat grapeseed oil and sauté the brisket on both sides until golden.

-Remove brisket from the roasting pan and set aside.
+Remove brisket from … Read the rest

 By Terry Moore, Owner and Chef,